aramis-lab/clinicadl/README.md

 The journal version of the paper describing this work is available [here](https://doi.org/10.1016/j.media.2020.101694).

-Automatic Classification of AD using a classical machine learning approach can be performed using the software available here:
+Automatic classification of AD using a classical machine learning approach can be performed using the software available here:
 <https://github.com/aramis-lab/AD-ML>.